Mick235711/Beijing-Subway-Tools/docs/tools.md

 Each entry represents that the corresponding train needs this much time to travel.

 See [`print_timetable.py`](#print_timetablepy-print-any-stations-timetable) for usage of command-line arguments.

+In addition, there is a `--staircase` option that allows outputting staircase-like information between every pair of stations in a line.
+Information that can be displayed includes average time, distance, fare, and more.

 Example Usage:
 <pre>